uncms-dev/uncms/docs/walkthrough.md

 # A walkthrough

-This walkthrough will take you through setting up the CMS on an existing project, and it will introduce several core CMS concepts.
+This walkthrough will take you through setting up UnCMS on an existing project, and it will introduce several core UnCMS concepts.
 If you prefer to learn from code than learn from a wall of text, you probably want to look at the companion [tiny CMS project repo](https://github.com/onespacemedia/tiny-cms-project).

 ## Django settings

-We'll need to add a few settings that the CMS depends on.
+We'll need to add a few settings that UnCMS depends on.
 Don't worry too much about what these do for now; the concepts behind them will be explained in depth over the course of the walkthrough.

 First, tell us the name of your site.
 We depend on this in one of our [template functions](template-functions.md):